Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 Data needs to be organized in jsonl

-format, with each line being a JSON object.
+format, with each line being a json.
 For example:

 |